 VITRINE Project Space presents Elly Thomas, who creates sculpture and drawing that explores childhood play as a continuous, evolving presence.
 Driven by a desire to create objects that appear to ‘live’ independently, she works with open-ended processes and emergent structures that change, respond and evolve in the present.

 The silicone, fabric and papier-mâché sculptures that comprise Proto explore a notion of ‘early’ or embryonic form; objects that seem suspended in the process of becoming.
 Propped on temporary wooden structures constructed from discarded off-cuts, or simply piled or wedged, the amorphous forms create a mutable absurdist landscape.

 Apparatus consists of invented machine parts that appear to have broken free from centralised control.

-Change will be built into the exhibition itself.
-Throughout the duration of the show assemblages will be ruptured and reconfigured, reflecting the perpetual flux caught in Thomas’ animations, which will also be screened at the opening on Wednesday 2nd March 2011.
+Change is built into the exhibition itself.
+Throughout the duration of the show assemblages are ruptured and reconfigured, reflecting the perpetual flux caught in Thomas’ animations, which are screened at the opening on Wednesday 2nd March 2011.